Blackture/virtual-dice/README.md

 # Virtual Dice
-This is the first version for windows 10 64-bit of my "virtual-dice"-tool.
 ***This project is an open-source endeavor released under the permissive MIT License.***

 **This tool allows you to:**